 Remember the last time you stood perplexed looking at the shelves trying to read food labels that had more than a dozen variety of food items that you wanted to buy.
 You’re not alone when it comes to deciding which brand of cereals to buy.
 Often, we look at the food labels and spend a lot of time understanding what the difficult terms on them mean.
 And it’s not an easy task when most food companies are keen on making food labels undecipherable.

 But if you have ever wondered how healthy the food you’re buying is or for that matter packaged drinking water, this guide will help you read food labels better and save you any headache.

 Read Food Labels – What the Glossy Front Label says!

-The packaging label on the front of any food item will have every claim that can persuade you to buy that item, but don’t you get swayed by these.
+The packaging label on the front of any food item will have every claim that can persuade you to buy that item but don’t get swayed by these.
 There will be a “low-calorie” version of your favourite cookies, and a “cholesterol-free” version of the sandwich spread.